ImSanc/Css_learnings/notes/Units.md

     Full-screen sections, modals, hero banners	        vw, vh Text that scales with screen size	                vw Child elements inside a fixed-size parent       	%

+#### Note : body is not always fully 100% it grows with the content.
+But there might be cases where we want the content to be 100 height
+- We can use

+        body {
+            min-height : 100vh;
+        }